t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

 ZAP.COM       - Zero unused memory<br>

 <b>Utilities specifically created for 2300 58k ADS CP/M 2.2 v1.85</b><br>
-Most of these utilities were implemented in Turbo Pascal.
-The source code for these will be forthcoming.
-The utilities only work with this specific version of the operating system as they access CBIOS internal data structures.<br>
+The AAUTOST, AFORMAT2, ASETDRV, ASETDSK, NCPINIT utilities were implemented in Turbo Pascal.
+The source code for all these will be posted if I am ever able to find them.
+The utilities only work with this specific 1.85 version of the operating system as they access CBIOS internal data structures.<br>
-AAUTOST.COM   - Utility to set initial command to run after CP/M boots<br>
+AAUTOST.COM   - Utility to specify an initial command to run after CP/M boots<br>
 AFORMAT.MAC   - 8" floppy disk formatter source<br>
 AFORMAT.COM   - Disk format utility<br>
 AFORMAT2.COM  - Alternate disk format utility implemented in Turbo Pascal<br>
-AMODEM7.COM   - Original implementation of Modem7 for ADS CP/M.<br>
+AMODEM7.COM   - Original implementation of Modem7 delivered with ADS CP/M.<br>
 ASETDRV.COM   - Utility to allow custom associations of CP/M drive letters to specific controllers/drive units<br>
 ASETDSK.COM   - Utility to set which drives are SSDD and DSDD<br>
 ASETIO.COM    - Utility to set the CP/M I/O byte<br>